 - To give all concerned a blue print for the future, security knowing that a retirement/succession plan is in place to which all concerned have “signed up”

-The future wellbeing or existence of your business may well depend on the legal and financial plans you have or, in some cases, have not put in place during your working life.
-We have particular expertise with partnership agreements, shareholder agreements, consultancy agreements, wills and trusts and tax planning.
+The future well-being or existence of your business may well depend on the legal and financial plans you have or, in some cases, have not put in place during your working life.